-- 1. Life about 122 times

 - 2. Person about 26 times

 - 3. Mind about 15 times

 - 4. Heart about 15 times

-- 5. Personal pronouns 44 + times [yourselves, themselves, her, me, he, his, himself]
+- 5. Personal pronouns 44 + times (yourselves, themselves, her, me, he, his, himself).

-- 6. All others, about 200 times [man, creature, living being, own, any, living thing, lives, the dead, dead body, kills, slays, slay him, mortally, discontented, ghost, breath, will, appetite, hearty desire, desire, pleasure, lust, deadly, fish].
-All 870 times it is associated with the activity of a living being, including dying, and it never implies anything about life after the death of the living being.
+- 6. All others, about 200 times (man, creature, living being, own, any, living thing, lives, the dead, dead body, kills, slays, slay him, mortally, discontented, ghost, breath, will, appetite, hearty desire, desire, pleasure, lust, deadly, fish).
+All 870 times have one thing in common, they are all associated with the activity of a living being, including dying, and it never implies anything about life after the death of the living being, they are all speaking of living beings that will die, not of an immortal deathless something in a living being.
 None of the 870 times are an immortal inter part of a person; they are a living being that can die, be killed, or be dead.
-Nehphesh is always associated with the activity of earthly breathing

-beings, both of person(s) and animal(s).
+Nehphesh is always associated with the activity of earthly breathing beings, both of person(s) and animal(s).
 It never implies anything about life beyond the grave.
-IT IS NEVER TRANSLATED "SPIRIT."
+IT IS NEVER TRANSLATED "SPIRIT"